fairechaud/cypress-test/README.md

 **Objective:** This document outlines the requirements for an automation test suite designed to evaluate the functionality and quality of a specified web application.

+## IMPORTANT

+'''
+for context on usage, refer to requirements.md
+'''

 **Framework and Language Requirements:**
     - *Selected Framework*: The automation test suite was developed using **Cypress.**
     - *Programming Language:* The implementation utilizes **JavaScript.**